advac/wp-mobile-detector/readme.txt

 It is one of the first to differentiate between a standard mobile phone and a smart phone.
 With advanced mobile statistics, image resizing, automatically formatted content, and detection of 5,000+ mobile phones, the WP Mobile Detector gives your mobile visitors the experience they desire.

-The WP Mobile Detector plugin also includes an installer that will configure everything automatically.
-All you have to do is install and activate the plugin.

-Included in this plugin is the Jester Mobile, Anakin Mobile, Casper Mobile, Colbalt Mobile, Mojo Mobile, Viper Mobile, and Bluesteel Mobile advanced mobile themes, all featuring the jQuery framework.
-Impress your visitors with collapsible menus, dynamic page loading, cross-platform compatibility, touch-optimized layouts, widgets, and more.

-This plugin is compatible with most other mobile detection plugins.
-Use the WP Mobile Detector to ensure that you're detecting as many mobile devices as possible.

-* Automatic detection of mobile devices.
-* Differentiates between standard mobile devices and advanced mobile devices.
-* Detects over 5,000+ mobile devices.
-* Advanced mobile statistics including unique visitors, visits, mobile search engine bots, and more!
-* Automatically formats content and resizes images.
-* Includes seven mobile themes pre-installed.
-* Select any of the seven pre-installed mobile themes or choose one of your own.
+The included interactive theme editor makes configuring your mobile website a breeze.
+See exactly what your mobile visitors will see right in your browser.

+Did we mention the eye-popping 11 themes hand-crafted for the mobile web?
+That's right, 11 mobile themes including some of the fastest and most efficient available today.
+Themes for all types of websites, blogs, corporate, ecommerce, and more!

-**Now Available: WP Mobile Detector PRO v2.6**
+**Now Available: WP Mobile Detector PRO v3**

 Build your own custom mobile theme with our brand new interactive mobile theme editor.
 Change colors, upload a logo, insert mobile ads, track visitors with mobile statistics, and much more!
 See all of your changes in real-time right from your own browser.
 See exactly what your mobile visitors see.

-For more information please visit the [WP Mobile Detector PRO Product Page](http://websitez.com/?utm_campaign=wp-mobile-detector-front-readme&utm_medium=web&utm_source=wordpressdotorg "WP Mobile Detector PRO Product Page")
+For more information please visit the [WP Mobile Detector PRO](http://websitez.com/?utm_campaign=wp-mobile-detector-front-readme&utm_medium=web&utm_source=wordpressdotorg "WP Mobile Detector PRO").
+For tips on improving your website, checkout [Website Suggestions](http://websitesuggestions.net/ "Website Suggestions").

 == Installation ==

+1. Login to your WordPress administration area, and go to the Plugins section.
+2. Click "Add New" at the top.
+3. In the search box type "WP Mobile Detector".
+4. Make sure the author is "Websitez.com" and then click "Install Now".

+OR

 1. Unzip and place the 'wp-mobile-detector' folder in your 'wp-content/plugins' directory
 2. Click the 'Activate' link for WP Mobile Detector on your Plugins page (in the WordPress administration page)